aHeraud/bf/README.md

-# brainfuck
+# bf

-A brainfuck interpreter + dynarec.
+An interpreter + dynarec for the brainfuck esoteric programming language.
 Uses 8-bit wrapping memory cells, and a 30,000 byte memory array (no negative indices please!).

 ## Usage